fzwoch/twitchler/README.md

 Player X application.
 It registers a custom twitch:// protocol.
 To run a stream just enter a URL into your browser of choice (e.g. twitch://&lt;channelname&gt;).

-Note
-====

-As of August 8th, 2016 Twitch requires some client id headers to be send to make this thing work.
-I won't fix it.

 Credits
 -------